harrycresswell/hc/content/page/about.md

 My **mission for 2017** is to utilise my **background in art and printmaking** (which I often neglect) — combined with my skills as a developer — to help others achieve their goals.

 Right now i'm living between London and Hamburg where **I work remotely** with a handful of clients.

-If I'm not at my desk i'm probably out hiking, climbing or taking pictures.
+When I'm not at my desk I enjoy hiking, climbing and taking pictures.

-{{< img class="image-wrapper" src="about-me.jpg" caption="Hi, nice to meet you." >}}
+{{< img class="image-wrapper" src="about-me.jpg" caption="This is me!
+It's nice to meet you." >}}

 ## Where to go next